-Our next litter is due to arrive end of 2019/early 2020, stay tuned for more updates as we get closer to the end of the year.
+Arrival of our next litter is not likely until sometime in mid 2024, stay tuned for more updates as we get closer to early 2024.

 Your puppy’s “formative years” are only a dozen or so weeks long.
 The time and training you invest now will pay lasting dividends in the years to come.
-Read Whole Dog Journal’s Guides to Optimum Dog Care: Puppy Primer.
+Read Whole Dog Journal’s Puppy Primer.
 This collection of articles provides the keys to getting your pup off to a healthy, confident, and well-adjusted start.

 Read New Puppy page from the Portuguese Water Dog Club of Canada.
 This page provides great insight into talking to breeders and making sure you get the pup you are looking for.
 As with anything, there are those deceptive breeders out there.
 A must read for anyone looking for a pup…